 I’ve always thought everyone is a little weird, or at least everyone has a weird quirk or two.
 I owned up to my weirdness long ago.
-If you don’t believe me ask my high school classmates about my white and green striped jumpsuit or my giant 85 dangle earrings.
+If you don’t believe me, ask my high school classmates about my white-and-green striped jumpsuit or my giant (class of) '85 dangle earrings.

-I see it as a great way to magnetize more clients, money, ideal team members and especially fun!
+I see it as a great way to magnetize more clients, money, ideal team members, and especially fun!
 You can decide how far you want to take it.
-Ideally, you want to inject enough weirdness to be fun but not so over the top that you freak people out.
+Ideally, you want to inject enough weirdness to be fun, but not be so over-the-top that you freak people out.

-I let my weirdness shine in team meetings, in client interactions, my videos, the names of my programs and products and in the subject lines of my emails.
+I let my weirdness shine in team meetings, client interactions, my videos, the names of my programs and products, and in the subject lines of my emails.
 Expressing your interesting quirks is part of being an authentic businessperson, which is highly attractive to your ideal target market and team.

-Because it frees of up your creative energy and allows you to live at full throttle.
+Because it frees up your creative energy and allows you to live at full throttle.

-I recently got living proof of the impact of injecting ‘fun and a little weirdness’ into everyday business operations when I took a tour of Zappos.com.
-Zappos went from zero revenue to $1 Billion in ten years.
+I saw living proof of the impact of injecting “fun and a little weirdness” into everyday business operations when I took a tour of Zappos.com years ago.
+Zappos went from zero revenue to $1 billion in ten years.
 Their CEO, Tony Hsieh, lets it all hang out for the world to see.
-His book, Delivering Happiness, the yearly Zappos Culture Book and the Zappos blogs give us the inside scoop to all that happens in Zappos.
+His book, Delivering Happiness, shares the inside scoop to all that happens at Zappos.

-Zappos trusts that the more honest and upfront they are with what they are about, the more raving fans they have.
+Zappos trusts that the more honest and upfront they are with what they are about, the more raving fans they will have.
 It works.
-They are ranked sixth in the top 100 companies to work for by Fortune.
+They were ranked sixth in the top 100 companies to work for by Fortune.

 Because they are fun, innovative, generous, and weird.
 And they live their company values on a daily basis; they are not just words posted on their website.